-Gara LaMarche is president of the Democracy Alliance, a network of left-of-center donors for coordinated giving founded in 2005.
+Gara LaMarche is the former president of the Democracy Alliance, a network of left-of-center donors for coordinated giving founded in 2005.
 Prior to joining the Democracy Alliance, he was a senior fellow at New York University’s Robert F. Wagner Graduate School of Public Service, and president and CEO of the Atlantic Philanthropies.
 Before joining Atlantic, he was vice president and Director of U.S. Programs for George Soros’ Open Society Foundations.
 He has also worked for Human Rights Watch, PEN American Center, and the American Civil Liberties Union.
 His grantmaking has focused on advocacy for controversial left-wing initiatives.

 LaMarche is best known for his support of President Obama’s Patient Protection and Affordable Care Act while CEO and president of Atlantic Philanthropies.
 Under LaMarche’s direction, in 2009 Atlantic gave more than $25 million to Health Care for America Now, a coalition of more than 1,000 left-of-center organizations advocating for the Obama administration’s efforts.
 In recognition of his support for what would become Obamacare, LaMarche was invited to a celebration of the law’s signing attended by President Obama and Vice President Joe Biden.
 The decision to advocate for the ACA was not without controversy even within Atlantic Philanthropies, and is reported to have contributed to LaMarche’s eventual departure from that organization.